EuropeanForestInstitute/aiphoria/README.md

 > ℹ️ _This library is under continuous development_

-This is a Python library that facilitates the assessment of wood materials flows and their visualization over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).
+This is a Python library that facilitates the assessment of wood materials flows (carbon) and their visualization over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).

 ## Features:
 `aiphoria` allows you to:

 - **Solve flows** provided both in absolute and relative (%) values, for example semi-finished wood product statistics (absolute values) to end-uses (relative values)
-- **Visualize material flows** through a Sankey diagram and provided timestep
+- **Conduct dynamic MFA and temporary carbon accounting**
-- **Conduct dynamic MFA**.
+- **Visualize material flows** through a Sankey diagram and provided timestep.

 ## Use cases:
 `aiphoria` is ideal for: